 Every year from 2014 to 2114, a writer will be commissioned to contribute a new text to a growing collection of unpublished, unread manuscripts held in trust in a specially designed room in the new Deichmanske Public Library in Bjørvika until their publication in 2114.
 The prizewinning author, poet, essayist, literary critic and environmentalist Margaret Atwood was the first writer to contribute to Future Library in 2015 with the text “Scribbler Moon”.
 The multiaward winning British novelist David Mitchell the second writer to contribute to Future Library.
-In May 2016 David Mitchell handed over his manuscript "From Me Flows What You Call Time".
-The celebrated Icelandic poet, novelist and lyricist Sjón has been named as the third writer to contribute to Future Library in 2017, Elif Shafak in 2018 and next year South Korean Han Kang is the fifth author.
+In May 2016 David Mitchell handed over his manuscript «From Me Flows What You Call Time«.
+The celebrated Icelandic poet, novelist and lyricist Sjón was the third writer to contribute to Future Library in 2017, Elif Shafak in 2018 and next year South Korean Han Kang is the fifth author.

 Conceived by Katie Paterson, Future Library is commissioned and supported by Bjørvika Utvikling and managed by the Future Library Trust.
 Supported by the City of Oslo, Agency for Cultural Affairs and Agency for Urban Environment.